mockoon/mock-samples/README.md

 ## Support/feedback

 You can discuss all things related to Mockoon, and ask for help, on the [official community](https://github.com/mockoon/mockoon/discussions).
 It's also a good place to discuss bugs and feature requests before opening an issue on this repository.
-For more chat-like discussions, you can also join our [Discord server](https://discord.gg/FtJjkejKGp).

 ## Contributing